wangziblake/MoDern/README.md

 The preprint paper can be seen in https://arxiv.org/abs/2012.14830.

-## MoDern -Accelerated NMR Spectroscopy: Merge Optimization with Deep Learning
+## Training datasets
+The synthetic training datasets used in MoDern paper are shared at https://drive.google.com/file/d/1ohYiRVZWWdZOqLET5E2AYGHYOYj5QvEV/view?usp=sharing.